 Although a time series can be as short as two years, this is an extremely short time-frame.
 The longer you monitor a site, and the more consistently surveyed it is, the greater the ability to detect change.
-Monitor sites over the long-term (at least 4 years; may include one to two years of gaps without monitoring) to become eliqible for the TSX.
+Data from sites monitored over the longterm (at least 4 years, which may include one to two years of gaps without monitoring) are most useful for the TSX.